 1. TMNT of Rage: The Final Shell Shock

-TMNT of Rage: The Final Shell Shock is the best NES ROM hack of all time!
+TMNT of Rage: The Final Shell Shock is the best Sega ROM hack of all time!

 All the cast, both the protagonists and antagonists, have been replaced by characters form the TMNT universe.